 The entire waterway, consisting of a canal and two navigable rivers, is 87 miles long with 107 locks.
 The popular stretch from Bradford on Avon in Wiltshire to the centre of Bath involves only one lock – making it suitable for canal boat novices.
 However, the Caen Hill Locks section between Rowde and Devizes in Wiltshire consists of 29 locks with a rise of 237 feet over a two-mile stretch.
 Travelling through the locks in this section can take 5 or 6 hours.

 The Lancaster Canal

 For holidaymakers in search of a canal route with no locks, the Lancaster Canal in North West England offers 41 miles of lock-free cruising.
 Being naturally level, this stretch of the canal offers opportunities for outdoor activities such as walking, cycling and canoeing.
-The canal runs through breathtaking countryside from Tewitfield at the northern end south to Preston.
+The canal runs through the breathtaking countryside from Tewitfield at the northern end south to Preston.
 North of Lancaster, the canal closely follows the coast so you can enjoy a great view of Morecombe Bay.
-This is a pretty waterway and provides some stunning sights of the grand mountains of the Lake District and the chance to explore historic town of Lancaster.
+This is a pretty waterway and provides some stunning sights of the grand mountains of the Lake District and the chance to explore the historic town of Lancaster.

 The Monmouthshire & Brecon Canal

 Located in the Brecon Beacons National Park, this scenic route is a favourite with nature-lovers, walkers and cyclists.
 The canal runs for 35 miles from Brecon to the Pontymoile basin, most of which is through rural countryside.
 On the Monmouthshire & Brecon Canal, you can hire electric narrowboats, which are quieter and cleaner than diesel, allowing for pleasant, more peaceful cruising.